Matthew 8

 [4] And Jesus says to him, See, you tell no people; but go, show yourself to the priest, and offer the gift that Moses commanded, for a testimony to them.

 Comments Matthew 8:3-4 “See, you tell no people ...”
-This was a public healing, so it is evident that the Lord told the leper something personal when He healed him, and His command refers to this fact.
+This healing was public, so it is obvious that here the Lord told the leper something personal when He healed him, and this command refers to this fact.
 He was not supposed to tell anyone about what the Lord told him privately.

 [5] Now, He having entered into Capernaum, a centurion came to Him, begging Him,